 The issue that concerns me most is that the owners might have the right to catch up on their mortgage payments and get the house back even after the foreclosure.
 Could this really happen to us after we've bought the property and moved in?

-Yes, the owners may be able to get the home back after the foreclosure, but not by catching up on their mortgage payments.
-They would have to repurchase the home by paying you the purchase price you paid at the foreclosure sale, plus various other charges.
-This is called redeeming the property.
+Yes, the owners might be able to get the home back after the foreclosure, but not by catching up on their mortgage payments.
+They would have to "redeem" the home by paying you the purchase price you paid at the foreclosure sale, plus various other charges.
 Because the distressed former homeowner has to come up with so much cash to get the house back, redemption is rare.

 It's also possible, but exceedingly rare, for some other party to redeem the property, such as other creditors who had liens on the home.

 Another very rare possibility is the IRS redeeming the property after a judicial or nonjudicial foreclosure, if there was a federal tax lien on the home.
 The IRS gets 120 days (or the allowable period under state law, whichever is longer) to redeem.
 If the IRS considers redeeming the house, it would send you a notice beforehand.

 After you purchase the property at the foreclosure sale, you can demand that the homeowners vacate the property.
 To do this, you must deliver a written demand for possession to the homeowners.
 If they don't move out of the home within ten days after you give them the notice, they lose the right of redemption.
 (Ala.
 Code § 6-5-251).

 To redeem the property, the former homeowners (or other redeeming party) must send you a written demand requesting a statement of all amounts you've spent on the property since the foreclosure sale.
 You must then provide an itemized statement within ten days of the demand.
 If you don't provide the statement within ten days, you lose the right to compensation for any improvements you made to the home since the foreclosure sale.
 (Ala.
 Code § 6-5-252).